...

 Running helps you maintain a healthy weight

 Running can help you maintain a healthy weight.
 It burns calories and can help you lose weight.
-One study found that running may cause your body to burn up to 30% more calories than other exercises like cycling or swimming.
+One study found that running may cause your body to burn up to 30% more calories.
+This is compared to other exercises like cycling or swimming.

 A 160-pound person who runs at 5 mph for a full hour burns roughly 635 calories.
 This is close to twice the amount of calories burned by walking at the same time.
 While it’s true that running does burn more calories than walking, walking still has many benefits.
 It may be a better option if you’re looking for something less intense.